 Customer Service Representative

-If your anxiety makes it difficult to speak with other people, or if being constantly criticized would have a detrimental impact on your anxiety symptoms and general well-being, then customer service may not be the right choice for you.
+If speaking with others is challenging due to your anxiety, or if constant criticism would negatively affect your anxiety symptoms and overall well-being, then customer service may not be the right choice for you.

 Flight Attendant

-To be a flight attendant is to take on several different roles simultaneously, all while confined in a relatively small space with your customers, often for an extended period of time.
-Flight attendants need to be highly organized and extremely flexible, as the demands placed on them by passengers can change significantly from flight to flight or even moment to moment.
+To be a flight attendant is to take on several different roles simultaneously.
+You’re confined in a relatively small space with your customers, often for an extended period of time.

 Someone who has agoraphobia, social anxiety disorder (social phobia), or certain specific phobias would be highly unlikely to find joy and success in this role.
-Someone with generalized anxiety disorder or panic disorder might also be well advised to explore another career.
+Someone with generalized anxiety disorder or panic disorder might also benefit from exploring another career.

 Sales Representative

-Sales representative is another entry on our list of worst jobs for people with anxiety that can include a variety of disparate positions.
-Some sales representatives deal with retail customers in stores, while others deal primarily with personnel from other businesses, often over the phone or via email.
+Sales representative is another entry on our list of worst jobs for people with anxiety.
+It encompasses a variety of disparate positions.
+Some sales representatives deal with retail customers in stores, while others primarily interact with personnel from other businesses, often over the phone or via email.

-Some sales representative positions are high-pressure jobs that require specific expertise and extensive travel, with your paycheck directly reflecting your ability to close large deals.
-This job can require you to spend time in unfamiliar environments, engage in heated negotiations, and respond to challenges from customers and clients, all while knowing that your commission-based pay leaves you little room for error.
+Some sales representative positions are high-pressure jobs that demand specific expertise and extensive travel.
+Your paycheck directly reflects your ability to close large deals.
+This job may require you to spend time in unfamiliar environments, engage in heated negotiations, and respond to challenges from customers and clients.
+All this while knowing that your commission-based pay leaves you little room for error.

 Personal Assistant

-Depending on who their employer is, personal assistants may be required to be “on call” 24 hours a day, seven days a week.
-This can be a high-stress, low-reward job, which requires you to ignore your own needs in order to best assist your employer.
-Each day can bring an array of new challenges and crises, which you will be expected to manage with little support from anyone else.
+This can be a high-stress, low-reward job, requiring you to ignore your own needs to best assist your employer.
+Each day, you can face an array of new challenges and crises, and you’ll be expected to manage them with little support from anyone else.

-One of the reasons why this position is on our list of worst jobs for people with anxiety is that being a personal assistant can give you little time to decompress, practice self-care, or manage your mental health.
+One reason why this position is on our list of worst jobs for people with anxiety is that being a personal assistant can leave you with little time to decompress, practice self-care, or manage your mental health.

 Journalist